hyprwm/Hyprland/docs/hyprctl.1.rst

 ===========

 ``hyprctl`` is a utility for controlling some parts of the compositor from a CLI or a script.
-If you install with make install, or any package, it should automatically be installed.

 COMMANDS
 ========